megawac/MutationObserver.js/README.md

 #### MutationObserver

-* Implemented using `setInterval` (ever 25 ms) rather than using a `setImmediate` shim; so calls will be made less frequently and likely with more data than the standard MutationObserver.
+* Implemented using `setInterval` (every 40 ms) rather than using a `setImmediate` shim; so calls will be made less frequently and likely with more data than the standard MutationObserver.
 In addition, it can miss changes that occur and then are lost in the interval window.
 * Setting an observed elements html using `innerHTML` will call `childList` changes with many items with only 1 addedNode or removed node.
 With the standard you would have 1 call with multiple nodes in addedNodes and removedNodes
-* With `childList` and `subtree` changes in node order should be identified with a `addedNode` and `removedNode` mutation but the correct node may not always be identified.
+* With `childList` and `subtree` changes in node order (eg first element gets swapped with last) should fire a `addedNode` and `removedNode` mutation but the correct node may not always be identified.
-* `.takeRecords()` is currently not supported

 #### MutationRecord